-Ireland sightseeing is one of the best ways to explore your Irish side.
-The good news is – travel is NOT required (although it is highly recommended :-)!
+Ireland sightseeing is one of the best ways to develop your Irish side.
+Here we will share some of our favorite sights to see on the Emerald Isle, from the magnificent Cliffs of Moher to the rich history of Blarney Castle to the natural beauty of the Giant's Causeway and more.
+The good news is – travel is NOT required (although it is very highly recommended :-)!

 A score of 8 or higher is a sign of a well-developed Irish side!

 A score of 6-7 is pretty good!
 You are probably the life of the party on St Patricks Day!

 A score of 0-5 means you should brush up on your knowledge of the Emerald Isle!

 Keep exploring Irish-expressions.com to discover exciting images and facts, and to learn about the many ways to express your Irish side, wherever you happen to be.